 The Third Generation Rolls In

 In 2005, the RAV4 exhibited maturity.
-The size and standard equipment level increased once again, as well as the increase of equipment.
-A new unibody design was 76% stiffer than the outgoing model, offering improved safety and durability.
-NVH (noise, vibration, and harshness) in the RAV4 was also improved, and the new model rode on a double wishbone independent rear suspension with diagonally-set dampers.
+The size and standard equipment level grew once again.
+A new unibody design was 76% stiffer than the outgoing model.
+This offered improved safety and durability.
+NVH (noise, vibration, and harshness) in the RAV4 was also improved.
+It also rode on a double-wishbone independent rear suspension with diagonally-set dampers.
 Ground clearance was increased and steering was now electrically assisted.

-The new 4th-generation of the RAV4 was revealed at the Los Angeles Auto Show in 2012.
+Toyota revealed the new 4th-generation of the RAV4 at the Los Angeles Auto Show in 2012.
 Sales began in the United States in early 2013.
 With a single 4-cylinder engine option and a 6-speed automatic, the new model was simpler than the outgoing 3rd gen RAV4.
-While the V6 was lost, the 2.5L 4-cylinder offered a great mix of power and fuel efficiency, producing 176 horsepower while reaching nearly 30mpg on the highway (29mpg for AWD models, 31mpg for FWD models).
+While the V6 was lost, the 2.5L 4-cylinder offered a great mix of power and fuel efficiency.
+It produced 176 horsepower while reaching almost 30mpg on the highway (29mpg for AWD models, 31mpg for FWD models).
 The 4-cylinder was also quick, with a nearly 7-second 0-60 time.

 One of the biggest changes with the 4th generation RAV4 was moving the spare tire from the rear door to the undercarriage.
-This change cleaned up the appearance of the RAV4, but also made it possible to change the rear liftgate from a side opening gate to a vertically opening gate, a well received change.
+This change cleaned up the appearance of the RAV4.
+It also made it possible to change the rear liftgate from a side opening gate to a vertically opening gate.
+That was a well-received change.
 On the inside, the newest RAV4 featured an upgraded interior with a richer, more luxurious appearance.

 2016 RAV4 Changes